sth-v/pyhops/README.md

 3) Let's create a python script and name it `app.py`.
 We will renamed `ghhops_server` on import to `hs` for simplicity:

     ```python
-    # import flask, ghhops_server, and rhino3dm
+    # import flask, pyhops, and rhino3dm
-    # rhino3dm is automatically installed with ghhops_server
+    # rhino3dm is automatically installed with pyhops
     from flask import Flask
-    import ghhops_server as hs
+    import pyhops as hs
     import rhino3dm
     ```